ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 ### Questions
 *Student Notice: For all questions, assume answers need to be in complete sentences unless stated otherwise.*

-- What elements were integral to Steve Job’s presentation?
-List 6 different elements you spotted in the video.
-No complete sentences needed.
+- What elements were integral to Steve Jobs' presentation?
+List six different elements you spotted in the video—no complete sentences needed.

 - What did you notice about the way he spoke and the types of words and sentences he used?

-- On his presentation slides, what were the maximum number of words seen on any slide?
+- On his presentation slides, what was the maximum number of words seen on any slide?

 - How were visuals used to accompany spoken and written words?